Toddler Clinginess: Why It Happens and How To Help - Baby Chick

 Share

 Separation anxiety usually occurs in conjunction with a developmental skill or stage of development where children learn about object permanence.
 This is when they realize that objects continue to exist even when they can’t see, hear, or sense their presence.
-This means that until our kids learn this essential skill, they believe that we have left and ceased to exist (gone forever!), which is why it is so terrifying for them when we are out of sight.5,6
+This means that until our kids learn this essential skill, they believe that we have left and ceased to exist (gone and may not return), which is why it is so terrifying for them when we are out of sight.5,6

-The CDC even includes4 clingy behaviors in their milestone maps.
-At nine months, babies should be “shy, clingy, or fearful around strangers.”
-At 18 months, your child should be looking to ensure you are close by.
-Between 15-18 months, toddlers may throw tantrums if they do not get their way, such as when you will not or cannot cater to their clinginess.
+The CDC even includes clingy behaviors in their milestone maps.
+At nine months, babies should be “shy, clingy, or fearful around strangers.”4 At 18 months, your child should be looking to ensure you are close by.
+Between 15 and 18 months, toddlers may throw tantrums if they do not get their way, such as when you will not or cannot cater to their clinginess.
 These tantrums are also considered normal and should lessen in duration and frequency with increasing age.

-Clinginess is a sign that your toddler trusts you, feels safe around you, and wants to be near you.
-Toddlers are still learning their world and look to you for signs that their environment and surrounding people are safe.
+Clinginess is a sign that your toddler trusts you, feels secure around you, and wants to be close to you.
+Toddlers are still learning about their world and look to you for signs that their environment and the people around them are safe.
 Your closeness and presence reassure them.
-It makes sense for toddlers to be skeptical of new situations because it fosters withdrawal from potential dangers.
+It makes sense for toddlers to be skeptical of new situations because it helps them withdraw from potential dangers.
 Therefore, new environments and conditions can cause clingy behaviors to flare up.

 Some children can also be inclined toward clinginess.
 This is likely a combination of genetic and learned behaviors.1 Toddlers can be influenced by their family dynamics and situation, illnesses, routine changes, and other life events.
 Some common triggers for clinginess include: